-A filter allows drill-down to a relevant set of information.
-The Cluster Manager supplies a set of predefined filters for commonly requested information, for example, broken builds, list of builds for a particular build class, list of broken agents, error messages, and many more.
-You can choose a predefined filter or a global filter from the Filter drop-down menu.
-Global filters require the user to have permission to use them.
-Users can create their own custom filters also.
+A filter lets you drill down to a relevant set of information.
+The Cluster Manager provides a set of predefined filters for commonly requested information such as broken builds, lists of builds for a particular build class, lists of broken agents, and error messages.

+You can choose a predefined filter or a custom filter from the Saved Filters drop-down menu that appears in lists that support filtering.
+Users can create their own custom filters.